The purpose of these videos and articles on the Transfiguration is to show its place in our spiritual life.

 Transfiguration and Mass

-The Byzantine tradition tells us that the Transfiguration is that important that it encompasses all the mystery of “christian prayer”.
+The Byzantine tradition tells us that the Transfiguration is of such importance that it encompasses the entire mystery of “christian prayer”.

-It is only by willing to enter in this mystery (the Transfiguration’s one) that one starts to discover how wide it is.
-Let us explore one of its aspects.
+It is only by willing to enter into this mystery embodied by the Transfiguration, that one starts to discover its great scope.
+Let us, now, explore one of its aspects.